AIT Policy on Plagiarism

 The institute employs detection software under license to assist in ensuring that material is original.
 This product is an application that helps support the development of the student’s skills and is available in order to check that the work proposed for submission is not open to the charge of plagiarism.
 It allows staff and students to check the academic integrity of work by searching for improper citation or potential plagiarism by comparing it against continuously updated databases.
 Training on the use of this product is provided for staff by The Learning and Teaching Unit at various times throughout the academic year, or as requested.
 Training will be scheduled for first year students as part of their programme of study.
 Students in subsequent years may request training by contacting their lecturer.

 Procedures for dealing with incidents of plagiarism

-All allegations or suspicions of plagiarism are dealt ultimately by the Registrar.
+All allegations or suspicions of plagiarism are dealt with ultimately by the Registrar.
 However, the process is stepped in nature and allegations are considered and dealt with initially at department and faculty levels.
 A record of all cases of plagiarism upheld will be maintained in the Quality office.
 The Plagiarism Committee shall ensure consistency in the handling of all cases of plagiarism across the institute.